Market Harborough: Bus

-Most bus services around the town are operated by Centrebus under contract from Leicestershire County Council, while Arriva Midlands operate route X3 into Leicester, and Stagecoach in Northamptonshire operate routes into Leicester, Kettering and Northampton.
-The town has its own community bus.
+Most bus services around the town are operated by Centrebus under contract from Leicestershire County Council, while Arriva Midlands operate route X3 into Leicester, and Stagecoach in Northamptonshire operate route X7 between Northampton and Leicester.

+A community bus also operates around the town.

 Media

 The local newspaper, the Harborough Mail, founded in 1854, is the oldest media outlet in the area.
 Published every Thursday, it became part of the JPI Media Group in 2018.
 It covers south Leicestershire and north Northamptonshire with a mix of local news and sport.
 It was originally published in broadsheet format, becoming a tabloid in 1942.

 Local radio stations are BBC Radio Leicester, Capital, Smooth Radio and HFM.
 HFM was formed in November 1994 to provide a local FM station for Market Harborough and South Leicestershire.
 Ofcom awarded the station a full-time licence on 15 July 2005.
 It is run largely by volunteers but has some freelance presenters.

 Local news and television programmes are provided by BBC East and BBC East Midlands on BBC One, and ITV Anglia and ITV Central on ITV1.
 Television signals are received from either the Sandy Heath or Waltham TV transmitters.

 Market Harborough Magazine is a glossy monthly publication covering Market Harborough and its surrounding area.